 archaia

-Mariane Hirsch, in her concept “Post-Memory” makes a distinction between people who have suffered traumatic events (first generation) and are directly related to the people (or things) represented; and those that have no direct relationship with the facts (second generation), but who have knowledge of it only through narratives.
-Thus, according to Hirsch, a falsification of the narrative arises, because the connection with an object or a source is not mediated by memory, but by an imaginative inversion and creation.
-Since my family comes from the town in question, I find myself with the need to distance myself from the facts and introduce elements of fiction, through which I include that "imaginative creation" of which she speaks.
+Through my exploration of how other similar traumatic events have been explored in art, particularly in photography, I came across the concept of 'Post-Memory' coined by Marianne Hirsch.
+Hirsch makes a distinction between people who have suffered traumatic events (first generation) and are directly related to the people (or things) represented; and those that have no direct relationship with the facts (third generation), but who have knowledge of it only through narratives.
+Thus, according to Hirsch, a falsification of the narrative arises because the connection with an object or a source is not mediated by memory, but by an imaginative inversion and creation.

-The result is a kind of fictitious archaeological archive in which I compile all kinds of material, in an attempt to preserve the existence of this town.
+The result is a fictitious archaeological archive in which I compile photographs, documents, negatives, and objects in an attempt to preserve the existence of this place and what is still left, as it will all disappear at some point, its disappearance being accelerated through climate change.

 Exhibition details:

--6 pigment prints in 50x70cm in plexiglass frame, mounted on MDF
+- 3 pigment prints in 50x70cm in plexiglass frame, mounted

 'With her work "Archaia" Verónica Losantos questions the possibilities of the medium of photography to create documentary evidence of historical events.
 The location of her investigations is clearly defined.
 It is about the history of a village in northern Spain that was flooded and rebuilt elsewhere.
 By compiling image and text material from different sources, combining her own photographs and photographs from archives, the artist develops a kind of fictional science.
 Beyond the information content of the images, the visual interaction creates a complex network of associative references that goes far beyond the idea of creating a neutral document.
 Losantos rather creates a subjective construction of memory and research that awakens the viewer's interest in the subject matter dealt with and at the same time leaves room for individual interpretations.'